 Hedman scores in OT, Lightning top Sens 2-1 for 4th straight

-Ottawa Senators' Zack Smith vies for the puck with Tampa Bay Lightning's Adam Erne and Luke Witkowski during the first period of an NHL hockey game in Ottawa, Ontario, Tuesday, March 14, 2017. less Ottawa Senators' Zack Smith vies for the puck with Tampa Bay Lightning's Adam Erne and Luke Witkowski during the first period of an NHL hockey game in Ottawa, Ontario, Tuesday, March 14, 2017.
+Ottawa Senators' Bobby Ryan tries to gain control of the puck against Tampa Bay Lightning goalie Andrei Vasilevskiy during the second period of an NHL hockey game in Ottawa, Ontario, Tuesday, March 14, 2017.
+Ottawa Senators' Zack Smith vies for the puck with Tampa Bay Lightning's Adam Erne and Luke Witkowski during the first period of an NHL hockey game in Ottawa, Ontario, Tuesday, March 14, 2017.

 Add your comments below